- What is Personal Information?

 Children’s Personal Information

-While our Services are not intended for individuals under the age of sixteen, some of our customers may send us information on individuals under the age of sixteen for certain types of processing, such as age gating for example.
+While our Services are not intended for individuals under the age of eighteen, some of our customers may send us information on individuals under that age for certain types of processing, such as age gating for example.
 However, where required we contractually obligate our customers to obtain any consents or permissions that are necessary under applicable privacy law.

 We do not knowingly collect or solicit personal information from children under the age of 13.